rzbz/Dear-ReGui/docs/README.md

 	</tr>
 </table>

-## Forking guide
+## Forking
-- If you would like to create a fork of ReGui, please read the steps below for the category
+If you would like to create a fork of ReGui, please read the steps below

 ### Custom Prefabs
 Using custom prefabs with ReGUI is very simple.